Linus4/eldritchinstinct/eldritch-instinct-srd.md

 When these conditions are met, the PC only needs time in order to get answers.
 The default scale used here is shifts (1 shift = 8 hours), but the Warden should adapt it to whatever makes sense in the scenario.
 The Warden announces the scale and rolls 2d6 in secret, or 1d6 if the PC is particularly knowledgeable in the field.

 The PC declares how much time they want to spend, and if that is longer than or equal to the result of the roll, they get everything.
 Otherwise, they get *nothing or only some part* of what can be learned.
-They may then spend more time on research, but working through the night leaves PCs **deprived**..
+They may then spend more time on research, but working through the night leaves PCs **deprived**.

 **Deprived**: A PC deprived of a crucial need (such as food or rest) is unable to recover HP and reset their Sanity.\
 **Shift**: Lasts for 8 hours.
 PCs must rest for roughly one shift per day and can work for two shifts without any problems.\